 3) Our resident photographer and fantastic board member Jeanne Drone recently added a slideshow of headshots on our Facebook page, allowing visitors to take a trip down memory lane.
 We hope to continue features such as these to provide a respite or a brief escape to a simpler time from our company’s past.
 This is also a great time to watch our 50th Anniversary video, 50 Years a Treasure by filmmaker Tom Gregg if you have not already done so.
 The original DVD included oral histories of 28 of our members.
-Click HERE for more information.
+You can see the full video on Youtube.

 And please don’t think we’re resting on our laurels!
-Here’s what we’ve been doing behind the scenes, to make sure that we are ready to go whenever possible and to hit the ground running:
+Here’s what we’ve been doing behind the scenes to ensure we are ready to go whenever possible and hit the ground running: